pralab/secml/README.md

 - **Dense/Sparse data support.** We provide full, transparent support for both dense (through `numpy` library) and sparse data (through `scipy` library) in a single data structure.
-- **Visualize your results.** We provide visualization and plotting framework, based on the widely-known library [matplotlib](https://matplotlib.org/).
+- **Visualize your results.** We provide a visualization and plotting framework, based on the widely-known library [matplotlib](https://matplotlib.org/).
 - **Explain your results.** Explainable ML methods to interpret model decisions via influential features and prototypes.